-Ultimately, how you compromise on sexual activity is up to you and the person you're with, just like with any couple.
-The two of you will each need to practice understanding about the other's needs and preferences.
+Ultimately, how you compromise on sexual activity is up to you and the person you're with, just like any couple.
+The two of you will each need to practice understanding the other's needs and preferences.

 Sometimes, dating sites make these discussions easier to get out of the way early on.
-If you don't know someone well, it may be more comfortable to throw around ideas about what compromises might potentially work for you, before you're emotionally invested.
+If you don't know someone well, it may be more comfortable to throw around ideas about what compromises might potentially work for you before you're emotionally invested.

-Reducing Criticism of Asexual Dating Sites
+Reducing Criticism of Dating Sites for Asexual Individuals

 There are certain benefits to using dating sites specifically for asexual individuals.
 One of those benefits is that you reduce the chance of being criticized for your preferences.
 If you are in an online community where everyone else is either asexual or accepting of asexuals, you can feel a bit more comfortable with being honest with yourself.